Vaggal/backend-task/README.md

 * Better data handling with fixtures should be done in the tests
 * Docker automation should be improved to run all the necessary commands at the start of the container
 * All the endpoints for colours should have been created
+* The project was not hosted somewhere as Heroku deployment with docker containers would be too complicated to set up

 ## How to run the project